 The Dogribs didn't wear long headdresses like the

-Sioux.
+Sioux tribe.
 Normally they wore simple hoods or went bare-headed.

 For ceremonies, however, Dogrib people sometimes wore dance headdresses like

 consisting of a beaded headband ringed with caribou fur.